buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Personal
 * **Duration**: 10 minutes

 For the duration, you gain the ability to comprehend and verbally communicate with beasts.
 The knowledge and awareness of many beasts is limited by their intelligence, but at minimum, beasts can give you information about nearby locations and monsters, including those they can perceive or have perceived within the past day.
-At the Narrator's discretion, you might be able to persuade a beast to perform a small favor for you.
+At the Narrator' \*\*s discretion, you might be able to persuade a beast to perform a small favor for you.

 **For each Critical Magic Success** obtained in the Magic Check, the duration doubles.